kawaiipantsu/smtplatrine/README.md

 ---

 > 🚨 **ALERT**
-> Only run aa honeypot if you know what you are doing!
+> Only run a honeypot if you know what you are doing!

 ---